lenerd/au-syssec-e21-exercises/05_network_layer_security/readme.md

 ### Network Layout

 Our network will be slightly more complicated than the previous one.
 Instead of having all nodes connected to the same local network, we will keep `NETSEC` and `SYSSEC` as wireless networks, and segment the wired network to `192.168.3.0/24`.
 Now the Access Point (AP) serves as the _router_ between the wireless and wired networks.
-We will abstract the Web server running on a Raspberry Pi in the wired network on `192.168.3.2` as some Internet-facing server.
+We will abstract the Web server running on a Raspberry Pi in the wired network on an addreess in range `192.168.3.2-49` as some Internet-facing server.
 A basic layout of the network is pictured below.

 ![image](https://github.com/lenerd/au-syssec-e21-exercises/blob/master/05_network_layer_security/network-layout.png)